Taylor Swift Takes 2019 Billboard Music Awards to New Heights With Premiere Performance of ME!

 On Wednesday night, the 2019 Billboard Music Awards kicked off with a bang as Taylor Swift started the show with her very first televised performance of "ME!"

 Joined by Panic!
-At the Disco's Brendon Urie, the pair immediately brought the audience inside the MGM Grand Garden Arena to its feet as they brought their collaboration to life.
+At the Disco's Brendon Urie, the pair immediately brought the audience inside the MGM Grand Garden Arena to its feet as their collaboration came to life.

+"I promise that you'll never find another like... / Me-eh-eh, ooh-ooh-ooh-ooh-ooh," Taylor sang after bringing out a full-on marching band.
+"I'm the only one of me / Baby, that's the fun of me."
+She would later end the performance up in the sky alongside Brendon.

+Less than a week ago, Taylor delighted "Swifties" with the release of her first single

 "This song is such a celebration and it's so playful," Taylor shared with Ryan Seacrest during an interview with On-Air With Ryan Seacrest.
 "What I wanted was to make people happy about themselves because I think right now everyone literally is so neurotic and insecure and anxious about things, you know? … I think there should be like a way for us to have a song stuck in our heads that reinforces the fact that we're individuals, we're different and obviously there are a lot of songs about ‘I'm special,' but I hadn't heard one recently that was about I'm special because of who I am."